sunluelectric/document-explainer/README.md

 - Activate with `conda activate document-explainer`
 - If using different Python versions, update `environment.yml` accordingly

 **Tool calling errors**

 - Ensure you're using a compatible OpenAI model that supports function calling
 - GPT-5-mini, GPT-4o-mini, and GPT-4o are recommended for best tool usage
+- For online cross-checking, ensure your Serper API key is valid and has sufficient quota

 ---

 ## 🤝 Contributing

 This project demonstrates advanced concepts in RAG (Retrieval-Augmented Generation), agentic AI systems, and online cross-checking.
 Feel free to contribute: